Get on Your Feet: Weekly charts

+Year-end charts

 Usage in media

+The song was covered in Dora the Explorer Live!: Search for the City of Lost Toys and Dora the Explorer Live!: Dora's Pirate Adventure.
+This cover would be reused in the Dance Fiesta album.

 In a widely circulated viral video "Steve Ballmer Going Crazy", former Microsoft CEO Steve Ballmer danced and screamed wildly to this song at the company's 25th anniversary event in 2000.

 The song was covered by Fantasia Barrino on the third season of American Idol, during a Gloria Estefan-themed episode.

 The song was included in several episodes in the fourth season of the NBC comedy Parks and Recreation.